psnaz/dark-chocolate-for-ever/README.md

 ---

-## 2. FEATURES
+## 3. FEATURES

 ---

-## 3. DATABASE STRUCTURE
+## 4. DATABASE STRUCTURE

 I have used a relational database for this project.
 SQLite/Postgress was used as the main database, all data migrated to Heroku and then due to the recent Heroku changes it was successfully migrated to ElephantSQL.

 ![database-modeling.png](./docs/images/database-modeling.png)

-I have created a separate xxx app and inclueded my custom model:
+I have created the following separate apps and inclueded my custom models:

-- contact: contains information about the user
-- status: contains additional information (eg parental status, blogger status)
-- subject: contains subject line
-- message: contains user's message
-- answerdate: could be added in admin when messages answered
-- user: contains information about the user
+- Contact app / ContacUs model
+- Reviews app / ProductReview model
+- Newsletter app/ Newsletter model

 ---

-## 4. CRUD OPERATIONS AND DEFENSIVE DESIGN
+## 5. CRUD OPERATIONS AND DEFENSIVE DESIGN

 ---

-## 5. TECHNOLOGIES USED
+## 6. TECHNOLOGIES USED

 ### Languages Used
 - HTML5, Boostrap framework